- Show Series:

 From the Cheese Portraits series.

-This dreamy looking god of a cheese is another stunning model from The Old Windmill Dairy, a farmstead cheesemaker in New Mexico.
+This dreamy looking god of a goat cheese is another stunning model from The Old Windmill Dairy, a farmstead cheesemaker in New Mexico.
 When I unwrapped this hunk, I was close to a cinematic "gasp"!
 I wasn't expecting it to be so beautiful.
 I immediately knew I needed to paint this one a bit larger because it conjured up a Greek God scenario in my head; perhaps inspired by the sculptural alabaster rind or the center ash veining appearing like a slab of precious marble?

 I've been told Virga is created for the Santa Fe Opera and The Cheese Mongers of Santa Fe shop making it popular among cheese enthusiasts but a limited supply prevent it from being sold online and essentially quite a rare treat for me to have in my studio! (thanks again to Lilith Spencer who sent this to me and helping me get NM on the cheesemap!).